Thinh-nguyen-03/honeypot-mcp-server/README.md

 ## Overview

-The Honeypot MCP Server is a transaction monitoring system built on the Model Context Protocol (MCP).
-It provides AI agents with tools to monitor and analyze transactions from Lithic honeypot cards for fraud detection and investigation purposes.
+The Honeypot MCP Server is a transaction intelligence system built on the Model Context Protocol (MCP).
+It enables AI agents acting as vulnerable elderly personas to provide card details to scammers, then monitors and analyzes the resulting fraudulent transactions to gather intelligence about scammer operations and methods.

 ## Features